MuseSystems/musebms/components/system/mscmp_syst_perms/README.md

   * "View Right" - the ability of a user to see data.
 For users lacking this Right for a certain data element, the element will either be presented as an empty field or hidden altogether.
-The View Right is implicitly always at least equal to, but may be greater than the "Maintenance Right" or "Administrative Right" defined below.
+The View Right must always be at least equal to or more expansive than the "Maintenance Right" defined below.

   * "Maintenance Right" - the ability to perform data maintenance specifically maintaining (editing) pre-existing data.
 This Right does not include the